brentvollebregt/nitratine.net/posts/simulate-keypresses-in-python/post.md

 ```

 ### Pressing and Releasing Special Keys
 For special keys that can't be put into a string like shift or control, you will need to refer to the page [here](https://pynput.readthedocs.io/en/latest/keyboard.html#pynput.keyboard.Key) to look at the Key class for supported keys.
 Using these in the press or release methods will press/release the key matching it.
-For example, if I wanted to press the windows key, I would look at [that page](https://pynput.readthedocs.io/en/latest/keyboard.html#pynput.keyboard.Key) for the key. 'cmd' has the description *"A generic command button.
+For example, if I wanted to press the Windows key, I would look at [that page](https://pynput.readthedocs.io/en/latest/keyboard.html#pynput.keyboard.Key) for the key. 'cmd' has the description *"A generic command button.
 On PC platforms, this corresponds to the Super key or Windows key, and on Mac it corresponds to the Command key"* which is what I am looking for.
 Now for the code.

 ```python
 keyboard.press(Key.cmd)
 keyboard.release(Key.cmd)
 ```

-This method also allows us to press a key while holding another key, for example ctrl+c to copy.
+This method also allows us to press a key while holding another key, for example, ctrl+c to copy.
 To do this we will need to press ctrl, press and release c and then release ctrl.

 ```python
 keyboard.press(Key.ctrl)